AnnikaTjuka/annikatjuka.github.io/index.md

 I have a Master of Arts degree in Linguistics from the Humboldt-Universität zu Berlin.
 In my Master's thesis, I conducted the first systematic typological study of body-part metaphors in object and landscape terms.

-I am a research associate in the [FAHMRRR](https://www.projekte.hu-berlin.de/en/fahmrrr/index.html?set_language=en) project, led by Katharina Spalek.
-We investigate how humans process meaning that goes beyond the individual words in an utterance, concentrating on the processing of focus alternatives.
-In this project, I am conducting a study which investigates the recall of focus alternatives in Vietnamese.

 ## Masters Thesis